CodeReviewDAO/dxd_codereview/Reviews/718 - Casper Shops/1-3 Minting Inventory Registration, Open source tooling for NFT gated storefront buildouts & Payment Integration with Fiat/README.md

 ### Code Documentation

-_Summarize the code level documentation you encountered.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+Main parts of the source code includes many descriptive comments but this is not the case for other source files.
+Also, current comments are a bit on the shorter side.
+Some polish is recommended for future updates.

 Requirement | Finding
 ------------ | -------------
-Code Documented | PASS / FAIL / PASS with Notes
+Code Documented | PASS with Notes

 ### Project Documentation